 Raleigh Little Theatre presents Yasmina Reza’s “Art,” a comedy where lines are drawn and old friends square off when one purchases a canvas that is just a pure white painting.
 Performances will be held at 3 or 8 p.m. through Sept.
 29 at the theatre, 301 S. Pogue St., Raleigh.
 Tickets cost $20 for adults, $16 for seniors and students.
+All tickets for the performance on Sunday, Sept.
+8, are $12.
 For more information or to purchase a ticket, call 919-821-3111 or visit www.raleighlittletheatre.org.

 America’s Music Series

 America’s Music film and music series will be held through October at North Regional Library, 7009 Harps Mill Road, Raleigh.
 The schedule is:

 Sept.
 8 – 2 p.m.
 The Broadway Dames will perform.